Beagle125/CCPROG1-MachineProject/README.md

 1. Declare some variables:
-    bool bCorrect - returns the value of true or false to indicate player'success (true or false) int nGenerate - indicates if either a numerical or alpha sequence will be generated (0 or 1) int nFirst - if numerical sequence, this will be the first number in the sequence (-50 to 50) int nSequence - the number being added to the sequence (-10, 10) int nAnswer - the answer to the sequence int nAnswer2 - for difficulty 2 and 3 int playerInput - the answer of the player char cFirst - if numerical sequence, this will be the first char in the sequence (A to Z) char cAnswer - the answer to the sequence char cAnswer2 - for difficulty 2 and 3 char playerInput - the answer of the player
+    bool bCorrect - returns the value of true or false to indicate player'success (true or false) int nGenerate - indicates if either a numerical or alpha sequence will be generated (0 or 1) int nSequence - the number being added to the sequence (-10, 10) int nAnswer - the answer to the sequence int nAnswer2 - for difficulty 2 and 3 int playerInput - the answer of the player char cAnswer - the answer to the sequence char cAnswer2 - for difficulty 2 and 3 char playerInput - the answer of the player